Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Diabetes: Tests You Need and Why

 Here’s a list of several diabetes-related tests and checkups, as well as guidelines for how often each is needed.
 Keep in mind that you may need more frequent testing or checkups if you have signs of problems.
-Your healthcare provider can suggest the best schedule for you.
+Your doctor can suggest the best schedule for you.

 A1C test

-How often: At least 2 times a year if you are at your goal with stable glycemia.
-More often if your therapy has changed or you're not meeting glycemic goals.
-Your healthcare provider may suggest a few weeks of continuous glucose monitoring to possibly find dangerous trends that even multiple blood sticks per day may not find.
+How often: Have this test at least 2 times a year if you are at your goal with stable blood glucose.
+Have this test more often if your therapy has changed or you're not meeting stable blood glucose goals.
+Your doctor may suggest a few weeks of continuous glucose monitoring to possibly find dangerous trends that even multiple blood sticks per day may not find.
 Examples are periods of dangerously low blood sugars from too high doses of some medicines.

 Blood lipids test

 This blood test checks for several types of fat in your blood.
 LDL (bad) cholesterol can narrow or block blood vessels.
 This can possibly lead to a heart attack or stroke.
-These are big problems for people with diabetes.
-Most people with diabetes will be advised to eat a low-fat, heart-healthy diet and take statin medicines to lower cholesterol levels.
+Those with diabetes are at a higher risk for these types of problems.
+Most people with diabetes will be advised to eat a low-fat, heart-healthy diet and take a cholesterol-lowering medicine to improve outcomes.
 Your total cholesterol should be lower than 200 mg/dL.
 And your LDL level should be lower than 100 mg/dL.
 If you have both diabetes and cardiovascular disease, your LDL level should be lower than 70 mg/dL.
 Triglycerides are another type of harmful fat that raise your risk for heart attack and stroke.
 Aim for a fasting triglyceride level lower than 150 mg/dL.
 HDL (“good”) cholesterol helps keep your blood vessels healthy.
-Your HDL level should be higher than 40 mg/dL for men.
-Or higher than 50 mg/dL for women.
+Your HDL level should be higher than 40 mg/dL for men or higher than 50 mg/dL for women.

 Blood pressure test